- tibetan mastiff

 Unlike other dogs in the Working Group, the Leonberger was actually developed first and foremost as a companion.
 The goal was to create a majestic pet for European royalty in 19th-century Germany.
 However, these dogs also performed very well on farms, pastures, and waterfronts, and have been known to pull carts, thanks to their prodigious strength.

 Courageous as it is colossal, the Mastiff was brought from Britain to Rome by Julius Caesar to battle wild beasts and human gladiators in the arena.
 Later on, in medieval England, these dogs were used as big-game hunters, estate guardians, and war dogs.
-Today’s Mastiff is definitely more docile and friendly than its ancient forebears, but is still fiercely protective of those he loves.
+Today’s Mastiff is definitely more docile and friendly than its ancient forebears, but is still fiercely protective of those they love.

 This notably wrinkly, intimidating breed dates as far back as 700 B.C. — serving as war dogs and guardians during the Roman Empire.
 Although Neapolitan Mastiffs are quite large, they’re as sweet as they are slobbery, and especially loving around their families.